Vote for Kai Call - Toiora Whakapūmau Kai

 Ensure animals have a good life by steady, meaningful improvement in animal welfare standards.

-3. Grow Strong Regional Food Economies
+3. Grow Strong Regional kai/Food Economies

 Uphold Tangata Whenua kai sovereignty and mana motuhake.